 - Repairs are usually easy and inexpensive

 - Structure can take any shape & size

 - Structures made of it can be punctured by forceful collision with pointed objects.

 - It is not possible to nail, screw, or weld to Ferrocement

 - Meticulous building precision is crucial in ferrocement construction especially with respect to the cement composition and the way in which it is applied in and on the framework.

 Information on this site is purely for education purpose.
 The materials used and displayed on the Sites, including text, photographs, graphics, illustrations and artwork, video, music and sound, and names, logos, IS Codes, are copyrighted items of respective owners.
-They are provided here just for refrence/information.
+Front Desk is not responsible and liable for information shared above.